Sharp Uncertainty Principle for Transitive $G$-Sets over Arbitrary Fields and Finite Groups

 \subsection{Fourier transform for group actions}

-To describe Fourier transformations, in the rest of this section we assume that the field $\F$ satisfies the condition Eq.\eqref{condition semisimplicity}, so that $\F G$ is semisimple.
-And further, we should extend $\F$ to a splitting field $\E$ for $G$.
+To describe Fourier transformations, we assume in this section that the field~$\F$ satisfies the conditions specified in Equation \eqref{condition semisimplicity}, ensuring that the group algebra $\F G$ is semisimple.
+Furthermore, we extend $\F$ to a splitting field $\E$ for~$G$.